AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 ![My Reverse Shell Workshop](reverse_shell_2023s2.jpg "My Reverse Shell Workshop")

+We also had a couple of workshops that are a bit different then what we usually have been doing.
+We partnered with Nick from The Legal Forecast to run a workshop/discussion with our members about the various legal frameworks that seek to guard our privacy.

 ![Me & Sarah with Nick from The Legal Forecast](tlf_2023s2.jpg "Me & Sarah with Nick from The Legal Forecast")

+Overall, I'm very happy with the impact I had on MonSec throughout the last year, especially with how we work with each other and other organisations.

 ![MonSec 2023 Committee's Last Team Photo](committee_2023.jpg "MonSec 2023 Committee's Last Team Photo")